bserem/ddev-selenium-standalone-chrome/README.md

               - "--disable-dev-shm-usage"
 ```

+- Drupal users can swap `Behat\MinkExtension` with `Drupal\MinkExtension` for extra goodness.
+- You can remove/comment the `--headless` option to see the browser running in VNC.
+You can even interact with it when pausing (ie: `When I break` if your test)

 ## Contribute

 - Anyone is welcome to submit a PR to this repo.
-See README.md at https://github.com/ddev/ddev-addon-template, the parent of this repo.

 ## Maintainer

 - Contributed and maintained by [@weitzman](https://github.com/weitzman).
+Maintained by DDEV community.